 Al-anon is not for everybody.
 Some people feel that 12 step groups are too 'culty' and focus too much on the spiritual.
 However, give yourself the chance to test it out and see if you feel that way.
-What do you have to loose?
+If you are married to an alcoholic - What do you have to loose?

 Al-anon does offer support among an empathetic group who can relate to your problems.
 You are not under any obligation and can take it or leave it.
 Al-anon can also be a good place to learn about addictive behaviors and recovery.

 Please click al-anon meetings for more on this organization.

 Another option if you are married to an alcoholic is to go for counseling and/or therapy.
 You could do individual therapy by yourself, or you could opt to do marriage counseling if you spouse is agreeable to attending and participating.

 The advantages of this (over Al-anon) is that it is one-to-one which means it is tailored just for you and your problems.
 Mental Health Professionals are unbiased, empathetic individuals who provide you with a safe space to talk through you worries, fears and concerns.